defi-wonderland/handbook/sites/aztec/docs/stack/overview.md

 This approach makes reads mutating operations.
 The main reason for this design is to ensure that the latest value is always available and consistent, not to achieve indistinguishability between reads and writes.
 As a result, shared notes become mutable: once read and re-emitted, any transactions depending on the original may be invalidated.

+Why this pattern:

+* It is otherwise hard to know you are using the latest value while proving; membership proofs over append-only trees can be constructed against historical roots.
+* Without nullifying-on-read, two transactions can consume the same note concurrently; the first nullifier included wins and the other transaction becomes invalid (race condition).
+* Practically, this behaves like optimistic concurrency: the nullifier is the version check, and the re-created note (same plaintext, fresh randomness) is the new version.

 ## State Categories and Merkle Tree Types

 In Aztec, global state is partitioned across five specialized Merkle trees: